 Sia started her set with “Little Black Sandals,” a groovy, repetitive song about walking away from a tired old romance, and ended with “Breathe Me,” the hit single from her previous album, Lady Croissant.
 With time for only a handful of tracks, Sia obliged an audience member with a request by telling him she’d play it at her concert the following night, promising it would be much more dramatic in a larger, dark venue.

 Nonetheless, the audience was pleased with what they received for free in the downtown bookstore, and they lined up eagerly to get their CDs signed and photos taken with Sia.

 Later that night and across town, Le Tigre offshoot MEN were deejaying at Sonotheque.
 Hoping for a performance of some kind, attendees were disappointed by the lack of anything more than a sighting of J.D.
 Samson and Johanna Fateman.
 They wandered in and out of the DJ booth, playing hits from the 1990s like “Tootsie Roll” and some mainstream hip-hop, but failed to do much more.

 J.D.
 Samson (left) and Johanna Fateman of MEN

 Samson, who also deejays solo as DJ J.D., has been rumored to be Sia’s love interest, but there was no sighting of Sia at the show even though she was in town on the same night.

-Monster” gives an extra punch to the art pieces, and The Red Sea is an album that, despite its innate queerness and feminist, riot-grrl leanings, could surely cross over into other areas of indie rock.
+The violin on songs such as “Your Monster” gives an extra punch to the art pieces, and The Red Sea is an album that, despite its innate queerness and feminist, riot-grrl leanings, could surely cross over into other areas of indie rock.
 Luckily, those factors are an added bonus for queers who enjoy radical punk rock.